 Due to, amongst others, digitalization, availability of data, mobile working and interconnectivity, sensitive information is shared and processed more widely and becomes increasingly vulnerable for (sophisticated) cyber security threats.
 This may result in unwanted disclosure of (competitive) confidential information, manipulation of and/or unavailability of data and IT related (customer) services.
 As a countermeasure, a local cyber security action plan has been established and is implemented under close supervision of local senior management.
-Our level of alertness is increased since the conflict of the western countries with Russia might result in increased cyber security attacks on critical infrastructure of Siemens and/or its customers.
+Our level of alertness is increased since conflicts such as the war in the Ukraine and the current extremely worrying situation in Gaza may impact the Western Countries in terms of increased cyber security attacks on critical infrastructure of Siemens and/or its customers.